adambard/learnxinyminutes-docs/c.html.markdown

 /* Function prototypes can also be defined here for use in multiple files,  */ /* but it is bad practice to define the function in the header.
-Definitions */ /* should instead be put in a c file.                                       */ Node createLinkedList(int *vals, int len);
+Definitions */ /* should instead be put in a C file.                                       */ Node createLinkedList(int *vals, int len);

-/* Beyond the above elements, other definitions should be left to a c source */ /* file.
-Excessive includes or definitions should, also not be contained in */ /* a header file but instead put into separate headers or a c file.          */
+/* Beyond the above elements, other definitions should be left to a C source */ /* file.
+Excessive includes or definitions should, also not be contained in */ /* a header file but instead put into separate headers or a C file.          */

 #endif /* End of the if precompiler directive. */